 Intervention for both groups consisted of three weekly sessions over the course of 8 and 12 weeks, respectively.
-Each session lasted 60 min and included a 5-minute warm-up, 40 min of aerobic exercise on a treadmill or cycle ergometer at an intensity of 50% to 70% of their maximum heart rate (HR Max) and a perceived exertion level of 3 to 5 on the modified Borg scale, followed by a 5-minute cooldown phase.
+Each session lasted 60 min and included a 5-minute warm-up, 40 min of aerobic exercise on a treadmill or cycle ergometer at an intensity of 50% to 70% of their maximum HR (HR max), and a perceived exertion level of 3 to 5 on the modified Borg scale, followed by a 5-minute cooldown phase.
 In addition, the program incorporated two weekly sessions of muscular resistance exercises.
-These sessions involved full-body resistance training using elastic bands at moderate intensity (3-5 on the modified Borg scale), with three sets of 10 repetitions targeting major muscle groups: shoulder abduction, shoulder flexion, biceps curl, triceps extension, seated row, squat, seated leg extension, seated leg curl, hip abduction, and seated calf raise.
+These sessions involved full-body resistance training using elastic bands at moderate intensity (3-5 on the modified Borg scale), with three sets of 10 repetitions targeting major muscle groups: shoulder abduction, shoulder flexion, biceps curls, triceps extensions, seated rows, squats, seated leg extensions, seated leg curls, hip abduction, and seated calf raises.
 The resistance of the bands was progressively increased to advance the training volume [1, 15].

 Both interventions were conducted by two physiotherapists specializing in cardiac rehabilitation.
-Exercise monitoring was conducted using a pulse oximeter and the modified Borg scale, both 10 minutes after the start of training and at the end of the exercise session.
-Upon completing the 8-week program, participants were encouraged to continue engaging in physical activity (PA) 3-5 times per week, aiming to achieve at least 150-300 min of moderate-intensity aerobic physical activity per week, in accordance with the World Health Organization's (WHO) PA recommendations [19].
+Exercise monitoring was conducted using a pulse oximeter and the modified Borg scale, both 10 min after the start of training and at the end of the exercise session.
+Upon completing the 8-week program, participants were encouraged to continue engaging in PA 3-5 times per week, aiming to achieve at least 150- 300 min of moderate-intensity aerobic PA per week, in accordance with the World Health Organization's (WHO) PA recommendations [19].